The Broken Melody (1934 film)

-The Broken Melody is a 1934 British musical drama film directed by Bernard Vorhaus and starring John Garrick, Margot Grahame, Merle Oberon and Austin Trevor.

-The film was made at Twickenham Studios.
+The Broken Melody (also known as Vagabond Violinist) is a 1934 British musical drama film directed by Bernard Vorhaus and starring John Garrick, Margot Grahame, Merle Oberon and Austin Trevor.
+It was written by Vera Allinson, Michael Hankinson and H. Fowler Mear, and was made at Twickenham Studios.
 The film's sets were designed by the studio's resident art director James A. Carter.

 Plot

 A composer kills his wife's lover and, having escaped from the prison on Devil's Island, returns to France and writes an opera about the experience.